pancelor/pancelor.github.io/templates/posts/linecook.md

 ### tangible code: game processes as physical interactions

 This idea of "tangible code" is the main reason I decided to write up this blog post at all.
-When I was iterating on the game design, making decisions and changing the mechanics, the guiding principle I stuck to was the idea that **the game world is a tangible, physical place**, not just a bunch of Lua variables getting set to different values.
+When I was iterating on the game design, making decisions and changing the mechanics, the guiding principle I stuck to was the idea that **the game world is a tangible, physical place**, not merely some Lua variables getting set to different values.
 Every time I stopped and let this idea guide my decision-making, the game got better, basically instantly. (!!!)

 For example: I originally assumed that when an ingredient was grabbed, it would get added to some array of current recipe ingredients in the code, and then later when you pressed the "complete recipe" button on your controller, the recipe would check itself and give you some sort of score based on how well it matched the list of acceptable recipes.
 This would involve deleting the physical food object after it was grabbed, and moving it into some sort of HUD overlay, showing your currently-in-progress recipe.

 On a bit of a whim, I decided to instead just... leave the food object on the floor, where the claw dropped it -- you can see this in the above gif.
 I think I just wanted a working prototype to show my partner, so I coded it in the simplest possible way: when grabbed, do nothing; I'll figure it out later.

 _Immediately_ this led to cool surprises and interactions: once you grab a food, that column is forever blocked by the food you grabbed.
 Huh.
 That smells like interesting gameplay to me!
-I kept noticing surprising interactions in-game every time I followed my nose in this sort of direction, which encouraged me to keep designing around this idea of "tangible code".
+Every time I followed my nose in this sort of direction, I discovered new interactions I hadn't explicitly intended, which encouraged me to keep designing around this idea of "tangible code".

-The seed idea for all of this came vaguely from an aspect of some roguelikes, where your actions as a player are "non-modal", i.e. available to be used at any point during the game.
+The seed idea for all of this came vaguely from an aspect of some roguelikes, where your actions as a player are always available to be used.
 I really like how this works in Spelunky, for example, where you get powerups and upgrades that mostly all exist in-world, rather than being locked away inside menus.
+Instead of finding a weapon with an ammo count, you find a boomerang that physically flies away and needs to be picked back up.
 This leads to some amazing interactions, like the incredible [shopstorm](https://www.pentadact.com/2012-07-13-shopstorm-a-spelunky-story/):

 > [...]
 My internal simulation of Spelunky's interacting systems kicks in, and I see the next few seconds flash before my eyes with pure horror.

 In retrospect, my original idea of deleting the food object and putting it in a HUD overlay while you finish compiling your recipe seems much more prescriptive and confined than the physically-based interactions I ended up using in Linecook.
 With the HUD, **the player can only play the game my way**, and can only discover interactions that I specifically programmed.
-But, in this physical world/tangible code model, I repeatedly discovered new surprising and fun interactions _in my own game!_ This happens to me sometimes, but it happened so _often_ while making Linecook, and I attribute that to this "tangible code" idea that I stumbled upon.
+But, in this physical world/tangible code model, gameplay kept organically appearing, as if by spontaneous generation.
+I repeatedly discovered new surprising and fun interactions _in my own game!_ This happens to me sometimes, but it happened so _often_ while making Linecook, and I attribute that to this "tangible code" idea that I stumbled upon.

 ### how to finish a recipe?